-A Professional Client is not entitled to any compensation under the Investor Compensation Act and Cantor can make certain assumptions about a Professional Client when determining suitability and appropriateness that it cannot make for a Retail Client.

-Cantor reserves the right to refuse any request for a change of categorisation.
+Any such request (if granted) will result in a lower level of client protection applying to your account or a specific transaction, for example, a Professional Client is not entitled to any compensation under the Investor Compensation Act (see Clause 29) and Cantor can make certain assumptions about a Professional Client when determining suitability and appropriateness that it cannot make for a Retail Client.
+Cantor reserves the right to refuse any such request for a change of categorisation.